 What kind of pasta works best?

 Again, up to you.
-I used rotini pasta because it’s pretty hearty.
+I used rotini pasta because it’s pretty hearty and holds the dressing well.
 You can go with the tri-colored rotini, or choose any type of pasta that looks appealing.
 We like to get fun shapes sometimes, I’ve even used spaghetti because that’s what I had.
 Mix it up!
 Use whatever you have!
 There’s no right or wrong pasta.
 You can even use tortellini!

 What if my family doesn’t like olives?

 I am so sad for you.
 But I can relate.
 I have many people in my family who do not like olives.
-So what I do is I put a bowl of olives on the side.
+So I just opt to put a bowl of olives on the side.
 Problem solved!
 And more olives for me. 🙂

 Does this need to be refrigerated?

 Yes.
 Store this in the fridge and chill before serving.